Tin-glazing: Current use and alternatives

-The nature of tin glaze
+Properties

 Tin dioxide, the raw ingredient in Tin-glazing.

 Only one tin compound, tin(IV) oxide (SnO_{2}), also called stannic acid, is commercially exploited for tin glaze.

 After firing, tin oxide remains in suspension in the vitreous matrix of the glaze.
 Because tin's high refractive index is different from the vitreous matrix, light is scattered: hence the opacity of tin glaze.
 Generally speaking, the more different the refractive index between the particles and the glaze matrix, the larger the opacity.
 Similarly, the closer the particle size to the light wavelength (100–1000 nm for visible light) and the more irregular the surface, the larger the degree of opacification.

 The degree of dissolution increases with the firing temperature, and hence the extent of opacity diminishes.
 Although dependent on the other constituents the solubility of tin oxide in glaze melts is generally low.
 Its solubility is increased by Na_{2}O, K_{2}O and B_{2}O_{3}, and reduced by CaO, BaO, ZnO, Al_{2}O_{3}, and to a limited extent PbO.

 Some research on medieval tin glaze has shown that the particle size of tin oxide which appears as cassiterite is around several hundred nanometers, which corresponds to the range of wavelength of visible light.
 In some cases, the tin oxide is presented not only as small crystals but also as aggregates of particles.
 These factors – the high refractive index, the low solubility in glazes and the particle size make tin oxide an excellent opacifier.

 In the beginning of the use of tin oxide, it is mainly viewed as a slip layer between the glaze and ceramic body.
 This could be seen from the SEM photomicrographs of some earlier Islamic glazed ceramics, of which the particles of tin oxide are concentrated at the interface, together with the existence of wollastonite, diopside and air bubble as other opacifiers.
 The microanalysis of later tin glazes reveals the distribution of tin oxide through the glazes rather than just at the interface, which indicates that tin oxide is really acting as an opacifier instead of only a surface coating layer.